 where $\bbeta$ is an unknown $p$-dimensional real parameter vector and $f(\cdot)$ is an unknown real-valued function; such a model is called a generalized partially linear model (GPLM).
-Given the observed data $(Y_i,\bX_i,t_i)_{i=1,\ldots,n}$, the aim is then to estimate from the data the vector $\bbeta$ and the function $f(\cdot)$.
+Taking $\bX^T=0$ or $f=0$ lead respectively to a functional and a linear model.
+Results presented here can thus easily be deduced for both models.
+Given the observed data $(Y_i,\bX_i,t_i)_{i=1,\ldots,n}$, the aim is to estimate from the data the vector $\bbeta$ and the function $f(\cdot)$.

-In a Gaussian modelisation, \cite{Rice} and \cite{Speckman} put in evidence that the rates of the estimates for linear and nonlinear parts could not be both optimized without a control of the correlation between the explanatory variable of the linear part and the functional part of the model.
+In a Gaussian modelization, \cite{Rice} and \cite{Speckman} put in evidence that the rates of the estimates for linear and nonlinear parts could not be both optimized without a control of the correlation between the explanatory variable of the linear part and the functional part of the model.
 With such a control, \cite{Speckman} proves that it is possible to obtain both optimal linear rate and nonparametric rate for the estimates.
-To my knowledge, the only paper establishing such a result in GPLM is \cite{MammenVanderGeer}.
+To my knowledge, the only paper establishing such a result in GPLM is \cite{MammenVanDerGeer}.

 Many papers focus on the asymptotic behaviour of the estimator of the parametric part $\bbeta$ in generalized partially linear models (see {\it e.g.}~\cite{Chen87} by a penalized {\it quasi-least squares} or \cite{SeveriniStaniswalis} by {\it profile likelihood} methods).
-A recent article of \cite{BoenteHeZou} establishes a uniformly convergent estimation for $f$ using a robust {\it profile likelihood} similar to \cite{SeveriniStaniswalis}.
+A recent article of \cite{BoenteHeZou} establishes a uniformly convergent estimation for $\bbeta$ using a robust {\it profile likelihood} similar to \cite{SeveriniStaniswalis}.
 But few works consider simultaneously the parametric and the nonparametric part of the model.
-The paper of \cite{MammenVanderGeer} shows minimax optimality for the estimations of both $f$ and $\bbeta$ with a penalized {\it quasi-least squares} procedure.
-Note that the authors use a Sobolev type penalty.
-The conditions given there for attaining optimality for both parametric and nonparametric estimators appear to be more restrictive than those given in Gaussian partially linear models in the literature.
+The paper of \cite{MammenVanDerGeer} shows minimax optimality for the estimations of both $f$ and $\bbeta$ with a penalized {\it quasi-least squares} procedure with a Sobolev type penalty.
+Their correlation condition given for attaining optimality for both parametric and nonparametric estimators appear to be less restrictive than Rice's (1986) or Speckman's (1986).